 Next come the reduced-resolution images (if present).
 The pyramid contains enough levels that the image size is no larger than 2K x 2K at the coarsest resolution.

 For whole-slide scans, there are two more non-tiled images after these: an RGB image of the label, and a macro (low-resolution) RGB image of the whole slide.

 Overall, the arrangement is:

+Table 1.
+Images